pipt/omniauth-facebook/README.md

 Valid values are `https` (checks for the presence of the secure cookie and asks for re-authentication if it is not present), and `reauthenticate` (asks the user to re-authenticate unconditionally).
 Default is `nil`.
 * `secure_image_url`: Set to `true` to use https for the avatar image url returned in the auth hash.
 Default is `false`.
 * `image_size`: Set the size for the returned image url in the auth hash.
 Valid options are `square` (50x50), `small` (50 pixels wide, variable height), `normal` (100 pixels wide, variable height), or `large` (about 200 pixels wide, variable height).
 Default is `square` (50x50).
+* `info_fields`: Specify exactly which fields should be returned when getting the user's info.
+Value should be a comma-separated string as per https://developers.facebook.com/docs/reference/api/user/.

 For example, to request `email`, `user_birthday` and `read_stream` permissions and display the authentication page in a popup window: